unadlib/iflow/docs/advanced/BatchUpdate.md

 store.multiPush()  // It will batch update.
 ```

-Similarly, if your class structure is designed, then it is recommended that you use its decorator `@batch()`
+Similarly, if your designed structure is class, then it is recommended that you use its decorator `@batch()`

 ```javascript
 import iFlow, { external } from 'iflow'